Take a free tour of Canada's only synchrotron research facility!

 ▶ Orange tags provide directional instructions.

 NOTE: This tour was recorded while our facility was in maintenance mode, providing us with access to parts of the machine that are usually closed to staff and visitors alike.
-This also means that some areas are under construction, and we hope to update these areas in the near future.
+This also means that some areas are under construction, and we hope to update these areas of the virtual tour in the future.

-We have many posters on the walls of the CLS for visitors to read during in-person tours.
+We have many posters on the walls of the CLS for visitors to read during on-site tours.
 Want to read them in detail?
 Find them all here: